futurewei-cloud/alcor-int/AlcorControlAgent/docs/mizar-programming-flow.md

 * call 0.1.1.4. self.droplet.update_vpc(vpc)
 * for each transit router in the VPC:
   * call 0.1.1.3. self.droplet.update_substrate_ep(r.droplet)
-  * question: since we can going through all the transit switches in 1.2.1.,
-  * are we calling this for loop too many times after the first 1.2.1. call?
-  * if yes, I guess it doesn't hurt a lot to program the same thing multiple times.

 ## 2. controller.create_network(self, vni, netid, cidr, switches):